blongg/vai-code-challenges/FULLSTACK.md

 - Hosting a working copy of your app on Heroku;
 - Including tests/specs with your submission;

-Please submit your submission as a public git repository only, and send us the link to this repository for the email people@vai.car.
+Please submit your submission as a public git repository only, and send us the repository link to the email people@vai.car.
 If you have any questions, please feel free to ask.